28 Barcelona Landmarks & Top Tourist Attractions (+Map & Tips)

 Arrive here at least 15-30 minutes before the show in order to secure a good spot close to the fountains.
 In the high season, people usually start to arrive an hour in advance.

-Practical information: The best way to get to Font Màgica de Montjuïc is by taking a metro to Plaça d’Espanya.
+Practical information: The best way to get to Font Màgica de Montjuïc is by taking the metro to Plaça d’Espanya.
 If you have more time, plan half a day for a visit – take a cable car from the waterfront area, explore the Montjuïc mountain and Miro Museum (see below), and then see the fountains in the evening.

 TIP: Be sure to climb the staircase to Palau Nacional on Montjuïc – the views from the top are really nice.
 However, this is actually something that you’ll appreciate better during the day when it’s light or at sunset – a good reason to arrive earlier and explore the area.
 You can find more information about other attractions on Montjuïc further below.